Marley hypothesis: Sexism

-who the heck do I think I am".

-Bob Marley's lyrical and song compositions in the reggae genre were used to describe hope for those experiencing social oppression, using his music as a medium for prophetic social criticism.
-Bob Marley is considered a popular singer and social icon rather than a social critic, as discourse around values and ideas are constantly changing and shifting.
-Especially during a time of social and political unrest in Jamaica, Bob Marley worked to spread a progressive social movement through his music.
-His influence on social awareness mainly took hold after Marley used his music to spread the Rastafari religion, which was in response to Jamaican activist Marcus Garvey who advocated on the ideologies of black nationalism and Pan-Africanism.
-Bob Marley and his music spread the idea of Rastafari globally in the 1970s, growing the population of Rastafarians to an estimated number of one million.

-Other songs by Bob Marley which mirror a social and cultural awareness through their lyrical composition are So Much Trouble in the World, Burnin’ and Lootin’, and Johnny Was.

-A Similar Case - Gender

-The social pattern seen analysed in the Marley Hypothesis is paralleled in other social groups, including gender.
+The social pattern seen analysed in the Marley hypothesis is paralleled in other social groups, including gender.
 Scholars Diane Kobrynowicz and Nyla R. Branscombe discuss a similar case to the Marley Hypothesis with the idea that victims of gender discrimination and social status views this idea differently.
 They expand on the thesis that perceptions of discrimination are shaped by the different structures of privileged and disadvantaged groups.
 This social experiment aims to predict how different levels of self-esteem and perceptions of sexism can shape how an individual responds to cases of gender discrimination, by observing a sample of 138 female and 157 male students.
 Their pattern of behavior is analysed to understand a common observation that privileged groups, in comparison to disadvantaged groups, are given more positive outcomes because they are a member of a group holding higher positions of power in the root of the social structure.

 The gender discrimination within the workplace is often analysed through the disparities with wage and work position inequalities.
 Sociological scholars propose that cognitive, perceptual, and behavioral prejudices are prevalent within the workplace, impacting workplace factors like wages, promotions, or given roles and responsibilities.
 This is seen to emerge from influenced perceptions from workers due to the stereotyping of gender roles.
 Some scholars propose that African Americans display a higher sympathetic awareness of sexist occurrences because they are often exposed to a similar situation of prejudice and discrimination in the social environment.
 This can influence how they perceive gender discrimination in the workplace.
 Another subgroup who exhibits higher awareness surrounding sexist events is proposed to be generally younger people due to generational influences, where they tend to show a stronger sense of idealism and social justice for a more progressive society than the older generation.

+Replication

+In 2018, Jason E. Strickhouser, Ethan Zell, and Kara E. Harris published their attempt at replicating the Marley hypothesis and found a smaller difference between European Americans' and African Americans' perceptions of racism, as well as no difference between European American participants and African American participants when it came to knowledge on historical racism.
+The research team conducted two social experiments in a conceptual replication of the original study in different institutional and regional contexts with 228 European American students and 192 African American students.
+In one experiment, the effect of participants' race on their perception of racism was a third of the size compared to the prior studies' findings on isolated racism and around half for systemic racism, while another experiment found effect sizes that were a quarter of the original studies' regarding isolated racism and a third of the original studies' for systemic racism.
+Additionally, findings did not demonstrate that African American participants had significantly better knowledge of historical racism compared to European American participants.
+The research team concluded that while the Marley hypothesis did not replicate fully across all contexts, White Americans may have increased knowledge of historical racism and increased perceptions of racism when they have more frequent contact with Black Americans.